lukegniwecki/example-cryptocurrency-nexycoin/README.md

 - Checks if Blockchain is valid i.e. if all previous hashes match with corresponding blocks

 **Replace Chain:** http://127.0.0.1:5001/replace_chain
-- Replaces the chain with the longest chain if the chain on the noode in question isn't up to date
+- Replaces the chain with the longest chain if the chain on the node in question isn't up to date i.e. isnt' the longest

 ### POST